reactjs/react.dev/content/docs/reference-react-component.md

 `embed:react-component-reference/get-snapshot-before-update.js`

-In the above examples, it is important to read the `scrollHeight` property in `getSnapshotBeforeUpdate` because there may be delays between "render" phase lifecycles (like `render`) and "commit" phase lifecycles (like `componentDidUpdate`). `getSnapshotBeforeUpdate` lives between the "render" phase lifecycles and "commit" phase lifecycles in the "pre-commit" phase before React updates the DOM and refs.
-It presents the last opportunity to read the previously committed DOM and return the values to be used by the "commit" phase lifecycles.
+In the above examples, it is important to read the `scrollHeight` property in `getSnapshotBeforeUpdate` because there may be delays between "render" phase lifecycles (like `render`) and "commit" phase lifecycles (like `componentDidUpdate` and `componentDidUpdate`). `getSnapshotBeforeUpdate` being the first step in the "commit" phase lifecycles presents the last oppotunity to read the previously committed DOM before React updates the DOM and refs.

 * * *